deltachat/deltachat-pages/en/spec.md

 # Incoming messages

-The `Chat-Version` header MAY be used to detect if a messages comes from a compatible messanger.
+The `Chat-Version` header MAY be used to detect if a messages comes from a compatible messenger.

-The subject MUST not be used to detect compatible messengers, groups or whatever.
+The subject MUST NOT be used to detect compatible messengers, groups or whatever.
 Messenger MAY prefix the subject to the text.
 The email-body SHOULD be converted to plain text, full-quotes and similar regions SHOULD be cutted from the text.